nishadsharmin/Advertisement-Analysis-using-ARMA-and-GAM-models/README.md

 Pros: Measures how effectively the targeting of the ad was in terms of convincing a purchase.
 Cons: Introduces bias based on type of item.
 Customers are more inclined to impulsively purchase a cheap item than expensive on.

+Used to K-Means to cluster ads into 3 groups based on performance

+Predicted future performance using GAM and ARMA models